dbuonomo/community-store-import/README.md

 A concrete5 Community Store package to import products via a CSV file.

 # Operation
+Note: do not run this utility without first creating a backup of your concrete5 database.

 After install, a new dashboard menu option will be available under Store -> Products -> Import.

+Example CSV files can be found in the examples directory.

-If an import SKU already exists, the matching product data will be updated.
+* If an import SKU already exists, the matching product data will be updated.
-Empty rows are skipped.
+* Empty rows are skipped.
-Image import is not supported, but a default image can be selected prior to import.
+* Image import is not supported, but a default image can be selected prior to import.

 # Column Headings
 The first row of the CSV file must contain column headings.
 Column headings must be named as follows: